smaurice101/readthedocs/docs/source/tmlbuilds.rst

         as environmental variables when starting the TSS container.
    * - agent_team_supervisor_topic
-     - This topic will contain responses from the individual agents, team lead, and supervisor.
+     - This topic will contain responses from the individual agents,

+       team lead, and supervisor.
 See ref:`Sample Output from TML Multi-Agentic AI Solution`
    * - mainip
      - This is the IP to the Ollama container.
    * - mainport
      - This is the port Ollama server is listening on i.e. 11434
    * - embedding
      - This is the embedding used in the Vector DB.

-TML uses **from llama_index.core.indices.vector_store.base import VectorStoreIndex**
+       TML Multi-Agentic AI solution uses **from llama_index.core.indices.vector_store.base import VectorStoreIndex**

        TML recommends the embedding: nomic-embed-text
    * - temperature
      - This is the temperature for the Ollama model.

        A temperature of 0 means LLM will be conservative, 1 means it may hallucinate.
    * - ollama-model
      - The Ollama LLM model to use.
 Any Ollama model with tools training can be used.
    * - deletevectordbcount